-The Foundation records pledges receivables, and the associated gift income, for nonendowment related gifts and private grants based upon written commitments from these entities.
+The Foundation records pledges receivable, and the associated gift income, for nonendowment related gifts and private grants based upon written commitments from these entities.
 From individual donors, the written support is primarily in the form of a fund agreement signed by both the donor(s) and the Foundation.
-Private grants obtained from private corporations and Foundations are recorded upon confirmation of the grant award to the University via correspondence from the private organization.
+Private grants obtained from private corporations and foundations are recorded upon confirmation of the grant award to the University via correspondence from the private organization.
 Payments on these pledges are not all received at the Foundation, as some payments are made directly to the University.
-Any payments made directly to the University are captured in the Foundation's statement of revenues, expenses, and changes in net position as gift revenue as well as distributions to the University.
-The total of these payments to the University, as of June 30, 2017, was \$19.5 million.
+Any payments made directly to the University are captured in the Foundation's Statements of Revenues, Expenses and Changes in Net Position as gift revenue as well as distributions to the University.
+The total of these payments to the University as of June 30, 2018 were \$16.8 million.

-NOTE 19 - COMPONENT UNIT - UNIVERSITY PHYSICIAN ASSOCIATES OF NEW JERSEY, INC., AND AFFILIATE
+NOTE 20 - COMPONENT UNIT - UNIVERSITY PHYSICIAN ASSOCIATES OF NEW JERSEY, INC., AND AFFILIATE